-Bee friendly bedding plantsPosted By: Hugh Forbia Category: Bees, Garden Wildlife, Seasonal Tips
+Bee friendly bedding plantsPosted By: Hugh Forbia Category: Seasonal Advice, Wildlife

 With the warm temperatures and the risk of frost now passed, it's the perfect time to plant up some seasonal pots and put out bedding plants for colour all summer.
 There's a huge range of varieties avaialable and any number of combinations but if you're keen on wildlife you may want to make sure the plants you choose are popular with bees too.